chloephuong/LHL-Final-Project-Tableau/README.md

 4. I created a heatmap to visualize the number of records.
 This provides an overview of the density or concentration of records across different areas or categories.

-5. I created a visualization showing the number of beds based on room type.
+5. I created a visualization showing the percentage of number of beds based on room type.
 This helps understand the distribution of bed counts for different types of rooms.

 ### Step 3
 Lastly, I created a dashboard that combines all the above charts.